Continuing Research Ethics Review

 - Will I receive a certificate involving the adverse event from the REB?

 1. What happens if a participant of my research study experiences an adverse event?

 All adverse events of all magnitude must be reported to the SMU REB as soon as possible no later than one business day following the event.
+New information and ways the well-being of participants have been affected may prompt the need for REB review and a plan moving forward.
 Possible outcomes are that researchers and the REB Chair discuss whether any, what particular or whether no changes to the current design of the research study should be adjusted.
 The REB offers guidance throughout the lifecycle of the research study.
 Feel free to reach out to discuss your circumstance.

 Relating Reading: SMU REB Policy on Adverse Events

 2. Will I receive a certificate involving the adverse event from the REB?

 Once the Adverse Event Report has been reviewed by the Board, the REB Chair will provide written feedback from the REB meeting with any additional actions that may need to be taken.
 A certificate concerning adverse events is not issued.

 C. Request for Changes to Cleared Research Questions

 - What if I need to make changes to an already cleared application?